cmhughes/latexindent.pl/documentation/sec-the-m-switch.rst

  	:name: lst:multiple-sentences4-mod2

-Once you’ve read :numref:`sec:poly-switches`, you will know that you can accomodate the removal of internal sentence line breaks by using the YAML in :numref:`lst:item-rules2-yaml` and the command
+Once you’ve read :numref:`sec:poly-switches`, you will know that you can accommodate the removal of internal sentence line breaks by using the YAML in :numref:`lst:item-rules2-yaml` and the command

 .. code-block:: latex
    :class: .commandshell